 Also notice that I spoke of developing a conscience.
 Key to my friend's theory was that a conscience is not something built-in but a skill that must be learned, trained and exercised and thus it can be improved upon.
 This is where ethical behavior and wisdom enter the picture.
 Because as you alter your actions, sometimes you will find that changing your actions changes outcomes in ways you did not expect through your own lack of experience.
 The more you exercise this ability to choose what is the best outcome, the more finely tuned you become to others around you.
 At some point a skilled conscience allows you to begin to make decisions that can be described as wisdom.

-Finally because a conscience is a skill we must recognize that some people have never developed that skill.
-Some are simply novices and need guidance.
-Some simply are not and will never be that skilled.
+Finally because a conscience is a skill we must also recognize that some people have never developed one.
+Others are simply novices and need guidance.
+Some simply are not and will never be skilled enough to be thought wise.
 Some have no conscience and never will.
-These are the people that need to be avoided.
-And we certainly should not select a leader who lacks a conscience.
+These are the people that need to be avoided (or maybe defended against).
+And we definitely should not select a leader who lacks a conscience.